-The Company has established an Enterprise Risk Committee and a Compliance Committee to oversee risk management and compliance activities as a means of bringing issues to the attention of senior management.
+The Company has established an Enterprise Risk Management Committee and a Compliance Committee to oversee risk management and compliance activities as a means of bringing issues to the attention of senior management.
 Responsibilities for risk management and compliance are distributed throughout various functional areas of the business.
-Both the Enterprise Risk Committee and the Compliance Committee assist with the preparation of a report to the Audit Committee at least twice a year regarding the Company's cybersecurity and data privacy risks and the technologies, policies, processes, controls and practices for managing and mitigating such risks, including the quality and effectiveness of the Company's information technology systems and processes.